brandonchaffee/demopera/docs/appendix.rst

 Contract            ``GenericStorage.sol``

 Description         | Modifier function for requiring that the modifications to any content does not
-                    | uninitialize that content, by setting the detials to 0.
+                    | deinitialize that content, by setting the details to 0.
 This function is used by all
                     | content creation and modification functions.

 Type                ``modifier``